greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     sudo update-grub && sudo reboot now
     ```

-If you want to switch from cgroup v2 to v1, run the following command:
+If you want to switch from cgroup v2 to v1, run the following commands:

 - Red Hat 8/Rocky 8/Oracle 8 systems:
     ```